hugglesfox/foxes.systems/README.md

 // like so
 *Month(March) day_num(1), Year(2018)*

-// A header image can be inserted here if wanted

 // The first paragraph is used for the description/summary Insert some content here.
 This will be shown on the home page as a description.